State responds to plea for transportation museum's reopening - Salisbury Post

 SPENCER — The first priority must always be the health and safety of guests and staff, the Department of Natural and Cultural Resources said in response to a local resolution to fully reopen the N.C.
 Transportation Museum.

-The museum has be forced to stop most offerings as a result of restrictions that aim to stop the spread of COVID-19, but Rowan County commissioners on Monday passed a resolution that asks the state to allow the facility to fully reopen with precautions in place that include the use of protective equipment, cleaning and social distancing.
+The museum has been forced to stop most offerings as a result of restrictions that aim to stop the spread of COVID-19, but Rowan County commissioners on Monday passed a resolution that asks the state to allow the facility to fully reopen with precautions in place that include the use of protective equipment, cleaning and social distancing.

 In a statement provided to the Post, Natural and Cultural Resources spokeswoman Michele Walker said there are some areas open to the public, which includes an outdoor walking tour at a reduced price.
-Exhibits have been placed in locations where they can be viewed by the public to the extend possible and the gift shop has been open with limited capacity.
+Exhibits have been placed in locations where they can be viewed by the public to the extent possible and the gift shop has been open with limited capacity.

 Actual operations of the museum are slightly at odds with the resolution passed by commissioners, which does not state some amenities are being offered.